raduprv/esp32_macro_rail/README.md

 ESP32: https://www.aliexpress.com/item/1005005704190069.html

 Optional: https://www.aliexpress.com/item/1005004659870460.html? (get the x4 objective).
 If you do, and have a 3d printer, check this out: https://www.printables.com/model/143754-microscope-adapter-for-4x-macro-photography-with-s There is a dragonfly eye image I posted in the project taken with this setup (and an Olympus M10 Mk II), stacked in Helicon Focus.

+For the actual focus stacking part, I use Helicon Focus, which is very fast and good, but it's not free.
+If you want a free, command line alternative, you can try this: https://github.com/PetteriAimonen/focus-stack It's not as good or fast as Helicon Focus, but sometimes you can get very good results with it.